macey26/100-days-of-code/log.md

 **Link(s) to work**: [Doctor Who guess who app](https://github.com/macey26/dr-who-tardis-game)

+### Day 6: January 4th, 2018

+**Today's Progress**: Updated to Ubuntu 17.10, spent time using command line to configure and install new drivers etc. Also completed setting my lock and handle in place on the CSS TARDIS

+**Thoughts**: I got stuck with the installing of drivers etc, because I wanted to do some code, but realised when in command line I was using code, it was just a different language.

+**Link(s) to work**: [Doctor Who guess who app](https://github.com/macey26/dr-who-tardis-game)

 <!--### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.